mikelkou/fava/README.md

 `-c` The cut-off on the Pearson Correlation scores.
 Default value = 0.7.

 `-d` The dimensions of the intermediate\hidden layer.
-Default value = 500.
+Default value depends on the input size.

 `-l` The dimensions of the latent space.
-Default value = 100.
+Default value depends on the size of the hidden layer.

 `-e` The number of epochs.
 Default value = 50.